ritaNDU/portfolio-assignment1-ritamerhej/README.md

 1. Clone the project using the following command: git clone https://github.com/ritaNDU/portfolio-assignment1-ritamerhej.git
 2. Go inside the project and run yarn add
+3. Run the following command:
+   yarn dev
-3. Run yarn dev and go to the specified link.
+4. and go to the specified link.

 ## Structure